jeffbski/redux-util/docs/introduction/Tutorial.md

 );
 ```

-Now when we add a handler for dispatching our `decrement` action we can see both `increment` and `decrement` buttons now function appropriately.
+Now we can see both `increment` and `decrement` buttons now function appropriately.

 ```js
 document.getElementById('decrement').addEventListener('click', () => {